microsoft/PowerBI-Developer-Samples/.NET Core/README.md

 ### Run the application on localhost

-1. Open the [DotNetCorePaaS.sln](App%20Owns%20Data/DotNetCorePaaS.sln) file in Visual Studio 2019.
-If you are using Visual Studio Code then, open [DotNetCorePaaS](App%20Owns%20Data/DotNetCorePaaS) folder.
+1. Open the [DotNetCorePaaS.sln](Embed%20for%20your%20customers/DotNetCorePaaS.sln) file in Visual Studio 2019.
+If you are using Visual Studio Code then, open [DotNetCorePaaS](Embed%20for%20your%20customers/DotNetCorePaaS) folder.

-2. Fill in the required parameters in [appsettings.json](App%20Owns%20Data/DotNetCorePaaS/appsettings.json) file.
-Refer to [ConfigurationModel.cs](App%20Owns%20Data%2FDotNetCorePaaS%2FModels%2FConfigurationModel.cs) for more info on the config parameters.
+2. Fill in the required parameters in [appsettings.json](Embed%20for%20your%20customers/DotNetCorePaaS/appsettings.json) file.
+Refer to [ConfigurationModel.cs](Embed%20for%20your%20customers/DotNetCorePaaS/Models/ConfigurationModel.cs) for more info on the config parameters.

 3. Build and run the application.

-## User Owns Data
+## Embed for your organization

 ### Set up a Power BI app